Skip to main content

 Before proceeding to the Chapter 8, take some time to review chapter 7.
 You may wish to review chapter 5 "Air Temperature", and Chapter 6, as the contents of these chapters along with Chapter 7 comprise the components of weather systems.

-This page titled 7.7: Looking Ahead is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Michael E. Ritter (The Physical Environment) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.7: Looking Ahead is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Michael E. Ritter (The Physical Environment) via source content that was edited to the style and standards of the LibreTexts platform.